P.O. Box 304, Denville, NJ 07834

 Office at the Butler Museum, Upper Main Street, Butler, NJ

-The Butler Museum and Historical Committee promotes interest in local history.
-The committee sponsors educational programs and provides advice to the borough’s governing body on matters relating to Butler’s rich historic past.
-It also operates the Butler Museum.
-This former 1888 New York Susquehanna & Western Railroad station contains exhibits on the social, political, spiritual, and business life of the community, with particular emphasis on the American Hard Rubber Company and its role in Butler’s economic growth.
-It also houses an archive.
-The museum is temporarily closed for construction and is scheduled to re–open in fall 2014.
+The Butler Museum and Historical Committee promotes interest in local history by sponsoring educational programs and providing advice to the Borough’s governing body on matters relating to Butler’s rich historic past, as well as operating the Butler Museum.
+This former 1888 New York Susquehanna & Western Railroad station contains exhibits on the social, political, spiritual, and business life of the community, with particular emphasis on the American Hard Rubber Company and its role in Butler’s economic growth, in addition to housing the historic archives.
 The committee meets at the museum at 7 p.m. on the first Wednesday of each month.

 Web: www.canalsocietynj.org